Climate Change

 GHG emissions

-KPI: Reduce GHG emissions (Scope 1 and 2) by 46% by FYE March 2031 (compared
+Reduce GHG emissions (Scope 1 and 2) by 46% by FYE March 2031 (compared to the FYE March 2020)

-In the fiscal year ended March 31, 2024, Scope 3 GHG emissions accounted for about 96% of the Company's total supply chain GHG emissions.
+In the fiscal year ended March 31, 2025, Scope 3 GHG emissions accounted for about 97% of the Company's total supply chain GHG emissions.
 Of Scope 3 GHG emissions, approximately 88% are GHG emitted by the business activities of tenants (customers) of our leasing properties (Category 13), and approximately 85% of the Company's total supply chain GHG emissions consists of those emitted by the business activities of tenants (customers) of our leasing properties.
 This distinctive figure is due to the fact that we lease datacenter buildings.

 Compared to office buildings, datacenter buildings use a larger amount of electricity to operate and cool IT equipment.
 However, we believe that we are making a certain contribution to energy conservation and GHG emissions reduction in society as a whole through efforts such as having datacenter users transfer and consolidate their servers and other IT equipment scattered across multiple locations into a state-of-the-art datacenter building with high energy efficiency.